amaljanan/amaljanan/Readme.md

 #### What is CoderOne?

-CoderOne is a youtube channel for learning Web/Mobile development, coding and design.
+CoderOne is a youtube channels for learning Web/Mobile development, coding and design.
 Including new technologies and frameworks and anything really related to development world.

 #### Coding Stats